classic-terra/documents/proposals/enable-swap.md

 $$ E_{BA} := \frac{\Delta B}{\Delta A} = \frac{B}{ A + \Delta A}$$

 So we worked out what exchange rate that the trader gets.
-If we assume that $\Delta A$ is extremely small in comparison to $A$ and $B$ then we can even further simplify:
+Let's assume that $\Delta A$ is extremely small in comparison to $A$ and $B$.
+This is the equivalent of saying that the liquidity in the pool is *deep* in comparison to the swap volume.
+In this case we can even further simplify:

 $$ E_{BA,\infty} = \frac{B}{A}$$